 - 1.5.5.1.
 Students may be disenrolled from a program for a variety of reasons and can be voluntary or mandatory.
 Disenrollments fall into two categories: Administrative and Misconduct. - 1.5.5.1.1.
-Administrative disenrollment can happen when a learner "times out" of their program or has a double failure in any particular course.
+Administrative disenrollment can happen when a student "times out" of their program or has a double failure in any particular course.
 See paragraph 1.4.3. - 1.5.5.1.2.
-Learners can be disenrolled for misconduct.
+Students can be disenrolled for misconduct.
 Misconduct disenrollment can be either with or without prejudice.
 Examples of misconduct include instances of plagiarism, cheating, and other forms of misconduct identified in paragraph 3, professional behavior. - 1.5.5.2.
-Learners who are disenrolled without prejudice may request to reenrollment into the program.
+Students who are disenrolled without prejudice may request to reenroll into the program after a 3-month waiting period.
 This should be done only when the cause for original disenrollment ceases and no longer will interfere with program progress. - 1.5.5.3.
-Re-enrolling in a program requires the learner to submit the request through the student services help ticket system.
+Re-enrolling in a program requires the student to submit the request through the student services help desk ticket system.